horovod/horovod/docs/conda.rst

     conda activate $ENV_PREFIX
     . postBuild

-We recommend that you put scripts inside a :code:`bin` directory in your project root directory.
+We recommend that you put scripts inside a ``bin`` directory in your project root directory.
 The script should be run from the project root directory as follows.

 .. code-block:: bash